Purdue-CS193/homework-0-frahman284/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Fayiz Rahman's First CS193 Homework!
+- I really love the way the TA's have set up the homework for us.
+Makes me feel like an actual programmer.
+- The topics that we are going to learn also sound super interesting, and I can't wait to learn them.
+- The fact that this is run by students and not actual professor amazes me a lot.

 ```markdown
 Syntax highlighted code block